-The PCA-based feature reduction is implemented for each speaker in the test set, creating speaker-dependent transformations.
+$F = [\mathbf{y}1, \mathbf{y}2, \dots, \mathbf{y}M] \qquad (1)$ $Q = \frac{1}{M-1} F F^T \qquad (2)$ The PCA-based feature reduction is implemented for each speaker in the test set, creating speaker-dependent transformations.
 We use the 10 most important dimensions, which explain in average 57.9% of the variance in the feature space.
 The speech sentences from speaker i (train set) are projected into the PCA space associated with speaker j (test set).
 The speech sentences from speaker j are also projected in that space.
-After the PCA projections, we fit two separate GMMs on the reduced feature space, one for the sentences of speakers i (p_i^{train}) , and another for the sentences of speaker j (q_i^{test}) .
-The GMMs have 10 mixtures, matching the reduced dimension of the PCA projections.
+After the PCA projections, we fit two separate GMMs on the reduced feature space, one for the sentences of speaker i (p_i^{train}) , and another for the sentences of speaker j (q_i^{test}) .
+We empirically set 10 mixtures for the GMMs (there is no direct connection between the number of mixture components used for the GMMs and the dimensionality of the PCA space).
 Finally, we estimate the similarity between the GMMs using the Kulback Liebler Divergence (KLD).
+We employ a numerical approximation using multiple Monte Carlo simulations.
+We sample a set of data points from each pair of GMMs to compute the KLD score.
+We repeat this procedure multiple times, estimating the average results.